pittquantum/PittQuantumRepository/README.md

 5. On Linux systems, run `. venv/bin/activate` to activate the virtual enviroment.
 On Windows, run `.\venv\Scripts\activate`.
 6. Run `pip install -r requirements.txt`

+### Grunt
+If you have Grunt installed you can run the tasks `grunt concat`, and `grunt uglify` to combine and minify JS.
+If you are developing you can run `grunt watch` and it will look for changes to any of the JS or CSS and automatically combine and concat all files.

 ### Starting the server
 Start the server by running `./server.py` on Linux systems.
 On Windows, run `.\venv\Scripts\python .\server.py`.
 If you are running for the first time, follow the steps below instead!